JBurrellIRL/ProjectFive/README.md

 ![footer](docs/readme_images/footer.png)

-- The site footer includes links to Terms/Conditions, Privacy Policy.
+- The site footer navigation includes links to Terms & Conditions, Privacy Policy.
 Customer Reviews and other important pages within the site.
 - There's also links to Facebook, Twitter and Instagram along with a link to my personal Discogs record collection catalogue.
 - The external links are coded to open in a new browser tab, so that the visitor is not taken away from the website.
 The internal links open in the same tab.
 - There's also a reference to me as the site designer, along with a link to my personal website.